tweag/bazel-workshop-2024/README.md

 # Introductory workshop for Bazel

+## The code base

+This is the Cookie Machine project.
+It implements a simple HTTP API for ordering cookies, and querying the status of a cookie order.
+It consists of a client written in C, a server written in C++, and a simple integration test to demonstrate use of the API.

+The actual code here _does not matter_.
+It only serves as an example code base which we can build with Bazel.

 ## Use the devcontainer inside VS Code

 Start VS Code in this project directory.
 VS Code should automatically recognize